andrasq/node-docs/qtimeit.md

         x = [1, 2, 3];
     }": 10000000 loops in 0.0578 of 0.13 sec: 172954896.95 / sec, 0.000006 ms each

-Looks like there is a slight difference between `<` and `<=` as the loop test, a much larger difference looping over one more element, a large speed penalty to passing the array elements to the constructor, and a huge 3x speed advantage to creating static arrays.
-(For clarity, I omitted the separate test source listing, since the test results include the function body.)
+Looks like there may be a slight difference between `<` and `<=` as the loop test, a much larger difference looping over an extra array element, a large speed penalty to passing the array elements to the constructor, and a huge 3x speed advantage to creating static arrays.
+(For clarity, here I omitted the separate test source listing, since the test results include the function body.)

 The test can be looped by time instead of loop count, just specify a non-integer